 A chocolate chip cookie dough that you don't have to worry about eating?
-Chickpeas are the secret ingredient in these mouthwatering, vegan, and egg-free, cannabis-infused chocolate chip cookie dough bites that you can easily make with pantry staples in just a few minutes.
+Chickpeas are the secret ingredient in these mouthwatering, vegan, and egg-free cannabis chocolate chip cookie dough bites that you can easily make with pantry staples in just a few minutes.